This page has been automatically translated. Errors may occur.

 Other Ways to Get There

-- WireGuard on a VPS: More control, no dependency on a third party.
+As mentioned at the beginning: Tailscale + Raspberry Pi is one option, but not the only one.
+Here are a few alternatives that may be better suited depending on your situation:- WireGuard on a VPS: More control, no dependency on a third party.
 But you have to maintain the VPS yourself, and the configuration is more complex.
 For people who are comfortable with Linux administration, a very good option.

 - ZeroTier: Similar concept to Tailscale, also peer-to-peer and CGNAT-capable.
 Free for up to 25 devices.
 Some prefer it because it's fully self-hostable.